up42/docs/source/getting-started/catalog-search.rst

 .. figure:: _assets/catalog/step10_select_project.png
    :align: center
-   :alt: SelectProjectFromCatalog
+   :alt: select project from  catalog

 .. figure:: _assets/catalog/step11_select_workflow.png
    :align: center
-   :alt: SelectWorkflowFromCatalog
+   :alt: Select workflow from catalog

 11. Click on the workflow and you will be redirected to the job configuration window.
 The image filename is now integrated in the job parameters.
 Run the job and download the outputs according to steps 12-19 from the article `Build the first UP42 Workflow <https://docs.up42.com/getting-started/first-workflow.html>`_.

 .. figure:: _assets/catalog/step12_job_config_window.png
    :align: center
-   :alt: JobConfigFromCatalog
+   :alt: Job configurazion from catalog

 .. figure:: _assets/catalog/step13_job_config_params.png
    :align: center
-   :alt: JobConfigFromCatalogDetails
+   :alt: Job configuration from catalog details

 Congratulations!
 You successfully ran a job using the data selected from the UP42 catalog.